On the first two eigenvalues of regular graphs: Introduction

 \end{conjecture} The complete graph is excluded since it satisfies $\mu_1(K_{\omega}) = \omega - 1$ and $\mu_2(K_{\omega}) = -1$.
 On the other hand, if $G$ is not complete, then the empty graph $\bar{P_2}$ on two vertices is an induced subgraph of $G$, so Cauchy interlacing implies that $\mu_2(G) \geq \mu_2(\bar{P_2}) = 0$.
 So we can rewrite this conjecture as

 for all graphs $G$.

-The goal of this paper is to prove this conjecture for regular graphs. \begin{theorem} Let $G$ be a regular graph with clique number $\omega$, and is not the complete graph $K_{\omega}$.
+The goal of this paper is to prove this conjecture for regular graphs. \begin{theorem} Suppose $G$ is a regular graph with clique number $\omega$, and is not the complete graph $K_{\omega}$.
 Then

 The equality holds if and only if 1) $G$ is a Tur\'{a}n graph $T(n, \omega)$ with $n$ divisible by $\omega$ or 2) $G$ is the disjoint union $T(n / 2, \omega) \sqcup T(n / 2, \omega)$ of two Tur\'{a}n graphs with $n$ divisible by $2\omega$. \end{theorem} Before we dive into the proof, we summarize past works on this conjecture.
 A significant breakthrough occured in 2015, as Ando and Lin \cite{AL15} proved this conjecture with $\omega(G)$ replaced by $\chi(G)$, the chromatic number of $G$.
-In fact, they showed for any $G$ the stronger result
+In fact, they showedthe stronger result

+for any graph $G$.
 As a corollary, the conjecture of Bollob\'{a}s and Nikiforov holds for all weakly perfect graphs $G$.
 However, for general graphs $G$, it is a classical result of Erd\H{o}s that $\chi(G)$ is not bounded by any function of $\omega(G)$.

 Recently, Guo and Spiro \cite{GS22} replaced $\chi(G)$ with the fractional chromatic number $\chi_f(G)$.
 More recently, Coutinho and Spier \cite{CS23} obtained a further improvement, replacing $\chi_f(G)$ with the vector chromatic number $\chi_{vec}(G)$ of $G$.
 This is still insufficient to prove \cref{conj:NB}.
 For example, when $G = C_5$, we have $\chi_{vec}(G) = \sqrt{5}$ while $\omega(G) = 2$.